LightJason/lightjason.github.io/content/knowledgebase/finitestatemachine.md

 * The second block ```[0-9]+``` defines _all elements between 0 and 9_ and the ```+```-operator sets the number of elements $\geq 1$
 * The third block ```(x|X){2,}``` defines similar to the first both letter cases and the ```{2,}``` defines the number of elements with $\geq 2$

-Based on this definition it is possible to define a state machine, which can check if the string matchs the given structure.
+Based on this definition it is possible to define a state machine which can check if the string matchs the given structure.
 On the runtime the string is read character by character and based on the state machine a transition from <a href="#regex" id="animate-state-1">start state</a> to <a href="#regex" id="animate-state-4">final state</a> will be found.
 If the state-machine terminates in the <a href="#regex" id="animate-state-error">error state</a> or on any other state, the string does not match.
 For example:

 * <a href="#regex" id="animate-valid">animate state-machine with the valid string:</a> <span id="show-valid"><span class="checked">aaabbb169XxX</span><span class="unchecked"></span></span>
 * <a href="#regex" id="animate-nonvalid">animate state-machine with the non-valid string:</a> <span id="show-nonvalid"><span class="checked">AA2b</span><span class="unchecked"></span></span>